Back to School Gardens

 The Back to School Garden program was created by ReTreeUS in order to align school gardens to the school calendar, solve issues associated with summer maintenance and maximize the production of nutrient dense produce for the cafeteria, all while providing endless learning opportunities.

-can help plant in the spring that require very minimal maintenance/watering over the summer and will then produce
+vegetables that students can help plant requiring very minimal maintenance/watering over the summer

-a great harvest of winter squash, sunflowers and popping corn just in time for students to come back to school
+a great fall harvest of winter squash and/or pumpkins, sunflowers and popping corn just in time for students to come back to school

 students can help plant a fall garden of cold-hardy greens sourced from organic farms to increase harvest for the cafeteria and extend the season, harvesting into December with row cover